 Ann was appointed a Trustee of Breast Cancer Now in September 2017.
 The charity is very close to her heart as she lost both her mother and sister to the disease.

 Barbara Brown was appointed as a Trustee in March 2018.
 Based in Glasgow, she has volunteered and been involved in a variety of fundraising events (including The Show Scotland) for many years.
-She is also a member of the Board’s HR and Remuneration Committee.
+She is also Chair of the Board's People & Culture Committee.

 Her positive experience with the team in Scotland led her to seek the opportunity to play a bigger part in the work of the charity at a national level.
-She is a career banker and invoice financier who was until recently Regional Managing Director for RBS Invoice Finance in Scotland and Ulster Bank in Northern Ireland.
+She is a career banker and invoice financier who held senior leadership roles at RBS Invoice Finance in Scotland and Ulster Bank in Northern Ireland.
+She is currently a partner at Positive Momentum Ltd, a Management Consultancy Practice.

 A number of my close friends and family have been impacted by the life changing effects of breast cancer and I have witnessed first-hand what an amazing difference the support of the charity has made to their recovery.
 I have been particularly impressed by the inclusive culture throughout the organisation and I am proud to be associated with a charity where the vision and values are so compelling.